 Overview of the Regional Program

 The regional economic accounts tell us about the geographic distribution of U.S. economic activity and growth.
-The estimates of gross domestic product by state and state and local area personal income, and the accompanying detail, provide a consistent framework for analyzing and comparing individual state and local area economies.
+The estimates of gross domestic product by state and territory, and state and local area personal income, and the accompanying detail, provide a consistent framework for analyzing and comparing individual state and local area economies.

 - For detailed information on Data Availability, see Regional Data Table Availability.